BitcoinDesign/Guide/guide/contribute/content-guidelines.md

 ### Be humble

 The guide is a work in progress and needs to evolve to stay relevant.
 What we write today may not be applicable tomorrow.
 Have fun.
-Don't overthink things. bitcoin, and therefore this guide, is the ultimate work-in-progress.
+Don't overthink things.
+Bitcoin, and therefore this guide, is the ultimate work-in-progress.

 ### Write in the open